Our client’s business is involved in the manufacture of bathroom furniture and operates from 3 separate sites in and around Yorkshire.

 The client continues to benefit from a fully maintained Safety Management System and competent advice, ensuring that they remain aware of the duty of care they owe to their employees and those that come in to contact with their business.

-By continuously reviewing and enforcing H&S procedures Lighthouse have also been able to enhance the safety culture within the business – uniting managerial and shop floor employees’ focus, whilst also greatly reducing the business’ exposure to civil liability claims.
+By continuously reviewing and enforcing H&S procedures Lighthouse has also been able to enhance the safety culture within the business – uniting managerial and shop floor employees’ focus, whilst also greatly reducing the business’ exposure to civil liability claims.

 Furthermore, our client has also been able to demonstrate to their customers that they have maintained and developed on their already excellent safety systems; thus enhancing their reputation in the marketplace.